plblum/jivs/planning/ModelRules Design for Configuration.md

 interface IAdaptModelRulesToForm {
   adaptToForm(
     builder: IValueHostsManagerConfigBuilder,
-    options?: RulesConfigOptions
+    options?: ValueHostRulesOptions
   ): void;
 }
 ```

 This is a narrow capability interface.

-It is not intended to replace `IRules`.
+It is not intended to replace `IValueHostRules`.

 Its purpose is to mark subclasses that add Form modification after Model configuration has run.
 It targets the UI developer who is working on a form against a business logic model so they